hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 the Grid Integration component.
 A seller may take no further action on this version.

 Obsolete state.
-A version was either cancelled or replaced by a more recently Accepted version.
+A version was cancelled, replaced by a more recent version, or has become otherwise unusable.
 The buyer and seller can take no further action on the version.

 Modified state.
 A version is partially confirmed (often referred to as ‘accepted with changes’) and awaiting further approval.
 At this time, a seller